Table of Contents

 - Treatment for Addiction and PTSD in Veterans at Avenues Recovery

 People who suffer from substance use disorder (SUD) and addiction will often have co-occurring mental health disorders.
 Many such individuals will point to a traumatic experience in their past as contributing to their current battle with addiction.
-This can include death, sexual assault, or other harrowing stories.
+This can include death, sexual assault, or other harrowing incidents.
 Such trauma can develop into post-traumatic stress disorder (PTSD) and cause problems with addiction.
 PTSD and substance abuse in veterans are increasingly common.

 PTSD in the Military